Iza, Ukraine: History

 In the early twentieth century, Iza was a large village of Maramureș County.
 Whereas in 1873 there were 365 dwellings and 1,707 inhabitants, in 1900 there were 519 dwellings and 2,505 inhabitants.
 Of the total population of 2,248 people, (90 percent) were Ukrainians, 219 were Germans, 36 were Hungarians, and 42 were Romanians.
 7,706 cadastral holdings of land were attributed to the village.

 Since 1899 an elementary school has been operating in Iza.
 It was taught in Hungarian.
 In the 1908–1909 school year, two teachers taught 120 students at the school.
 In 1900, only 433 residents were able to read and write.
 Ivan Rakovsky, who lived in the village from 1859 to 1885, opposed the policy of national oppression of the Ukrainian population.
 He came here from Budapest, where he was the editor of several Russian periodicals.
 He died in Iza, where he was buried.

+During the 20th century, Iza was a major centre of Eastern Orthodoxy in Transcarpathia.
+In 1913-1914 around 30 peasants from the area were put on trial before a Hungarian court in Sziget on accusations of propaganda of Orthodox religion.

 After the collapse of the Austrian Empire in 1918, the village was occupied by Hungary, Romania (late April 1919), and in September Czechoslovakia was established in the region.

 In the 1920s-1930s, the village began to engage in carpentry and weaving.
 Izan carpenters were known far beyond the village.
 A small part of the inhabitants worked with carriages.
 The rural population was paid to the rich with a meager payment.

 Ukrainian elementary schools have been operating in Iza since 1919, while the Czech ones have been operating since the beginning of the 1930s.
 In 1938, 300 pupils were enrolled in both primary schools, and 14 teachers were employed.
 There was a library and a reading room.
 In 1939, there were 3,631 people living in the village, and there were 761 dwellings.
 Jews probably settled in Iza in the first half of the 18th century.

 It has been historically an ethnically Rusyn village.
 During the time that the area was part of the Kingdom of Hungary, the village was located in the district of Dolha of Máramaros County.